 Keeping Yourself Dry

 A good pair of waders can be a lifesaver.
 They keep you from getting utterly soaked in water thats waist deep - if you really need to be in it.
-Remember, you want to avoid being in flood waters as much as possible, very dangerous.
+Remember, you want to avoid being in flood waters as much as possible, they can be very dangerous.
+Flood waters will contain biological and chemical contaminants that can make you sick.
+There can be very strong currents that can wash you and your car away, and cause drownings.
+Wild and domestic animals will be displaced and have been known to attack humans during floods.